tawalabora/server-setup/README.md

 - 💻 Installs Code Server
 - 🐘 Installs PostgreSQL
 - 🛠️ Installs essential development packages
+- 🔥 Configures UFW firewall

 **User Setup:**

 - ⚙️ Creates Code Server config file for the user
-- 📗 Installs uv Python package manager (Does not install Python)
+- 📗 Installs uv Python package manager and attempts to install latest Python
-- 📗 Installs nvm Node package manager (Does not install Nodejs and npm themselves)
+- 📗 Installs nvm Node.js version manager and attempts to install latest Node.js and npm
 - 📁 Creates a `repos` folder in the `/home/[USER]` directory
 - ⚙️ Configures Git global user name and email
 - 🔑 Generates and configures SSH key (id_ed25519)
+- 🔧 Attempts to enable code-server systemd service (may require manual action)

+**Note:** Some installations may require you to restart your shell or manually complete setup.
+Check the workflow output for specific instructions.

 ---